CPapadim/cpapadim.github.io/index.md

 <div class="section-content">
 <h1>Consulting Work</h1>

-I've also worked as a `consultant` and `project manager` to provide `analysis and data-based insights` for a number of companies in various industries.
+I've also worked as a <code class="highlighter-rouge">consultant</code> and <code class="highlighter-rouge">project manager</code> to provide <code class="highlighter-rouge">analysis and data-based insights</code> for a number of companies in various industries.
 Below you can see a couple of examples of the types of projects I worked on.
 Due to NDAs and other confidentiality agreements, most of the content has been redacted, but you can get a general idea of the types of projects and work I've done.
 <br><br>
 <a href="https://github.com/CPapadim/cpapadim.github.io/raw/master/other/BusinessAnalysisProject1.pdf">Project 1:  Evaluate investment opportunities</a>
 <br><br>
 <a href="https://github.com/CPapadim/cpapadim.github.io/raw/master/other/BusinessAnalysisProject2.pdf">Project 2:  Evaluate viability of a new business venture and product</a>
 </div>
-I was nominated for an award for my work on some of these projects (though, as a Project Mananger, it was not possible for me to win).
+I was nominated for an award for my work on some of these projects.
->"I am writing to let you know that you were recently nominated for the `Outstanding Consultant award` for The BALSA Group. [...] your nomination is in recognition of your `hard work` on your most recent project and for BALSA as a whole.
+>"I am writing to let you know that you were recently nominated for the `Outstanding Consultant award<` for The BALSA Group. [...] your nomination is in recognition of your `hard work` on your most recent project and for BALSA as a whole.
 Though you were not eligible to win [because you are] a current Project Manager, we appreciate your continued dedication to our organization."

 ***
 <div class="section-content">